Sustainable Finance and Green Recovery

 Its overall goal is to contribute to emissions reduction and green and inclusive economic recovery through a shift in capital flows towards low-carbon activities and enhanced disclosure capacity and transparency.

-The Sustainable Finance & Green Recovery program runs from February 2021 to January 2022 and results and resources will be published on this page when they become available.
+The Sustainable Finance & Green Recovery program runs from February 2021 to January 2022.
+Some of the results and resources produced so far are listed below: